madibary/song_vibe_radar/README.md

 ## Features

 - **Vibe-Based Discovery**: Focuses on emotional and atmospheric qualities rather than just genre or popularity.
+- **Aesthetic Profile Generation**: Generates a unique "vibe description" for each song.
 - **Real-Time Evaluation**: Uses LLM-as-a-judge for quality assessment of vibe descriptions by scoring them.
 - **Vector Embeddings**: Employs semantic similarity for accurate vibe matching.
 - **Agentic Architecture**: Built with LangGraph for robust, stateful processing.